Alabama Butterfly Atlas

 ID Tip: Row of round, white-rimmed spots on ventral wings

-Caterpillar: Gray green with a dark green dorsal stripe and white dashes.
+Caterpillar: Gray green with dark green dorsal stripe and white dashes.
 May be suffused with red.
 Reported to turn reddish prior to pupation.

-Silvery Blues are most likely to occur in small colonies in Alabama’s northeastern mountains, although historical records indicate they may also occupy more southern areas.
+Silvery Blues occur in small colonies in Alabama’s northeastern mountains, although historical records indicate they may once have occupied more southern areas.
 They are habitat specialists, and their only flight is synchronized with the springtime bloom of their favored host plant, Carolina Vetch.
-In fact, the best way to look for Silvery Blues is to locate a healthy colony of Carolina Vetch and hope that in when its flowers appear in early spring, these tiny blue butterflies visit them.
+This small, delicate legume clamors sporadically in rocky woodlands.
+Silvery Blues nectar from its flowers and lay eggs on its buds.
+Caterpillars eat buds, flowers, and sometimes leaves.
+They are usually tended by ants, which are attracted to sugary secretions produced by special "honey" glands.

 Distribution and Abundance